 Guided Nature Walks in Amboseli National Park

-Amboseli National Park is endowed with gorgeous foliage, marshes, and mammal species, all of which can be seen on a guided nature walk.
-Guided Nature walks in Amboseli National Park also include visiting the observation hill which offers spectacular sightings across the sweeping savannah of the Park.
+Amboseli National Park is endowed with marshes and mammal species, all of which can be seen on a guided nature walk.
+Guided nature walks include visiting the observation hill which offers spectacular sightings across the sweeping savannah.

-The guided nature walk in Amboseli is the best way to discover the park’s hidden treasures because it is done on foot and allows you to get up close and personal with wild animals such as herds of elephants, zebras, giraffes, impalas, and buffaloes among others while listening to the sweet melodies of birds singing.
+The guided nature walk in Amboseli is the best way to discover the park’s hidden treasures.
+Exploring the park on foot allows you to get up close with animals.

 Cultural Tours in Amboseli National Park

 Home to the remarkable Maasai people, Amboseli offers captivating cultural tours.
 The Maasai people are the land’s ancient tribe, and they own most of the land in this region.
-Cultural tours in Amboseli offer travellers a fantastic opportunity to meet the locals and learn about their culture, food, history, and a variety of other topics.
+Cultural tours in Amboseli offer travellers a fantastic opportunity to meet the locals.
+Learn about their culture, food, history, and a variety of other topics.

-The park is surrounded by the local “Maasai people,” and you can visit them in the afternoon during your visit to Amboseli National Park.
+The park is surrounded by the local “Maasai people,” and you can visit them in the afternoon.
 Expect to learn about their unique way of life, such as their exhilarating traditional dances as they jump up and down, as well as visit their homesteads (Manyattas) to explore how they live as a community.

 Hot Air Balloon Excursions in Amboseli National Park